-For my bridal shower the party asked each guest to bring a favorite recipe to share with me.
+These ground beef and potato flautas are one of my Papi’s favorites that his mom made for him and still makes for him when they are together.
+I was able to get ahold of this recipe because I have the most amazing friends!
+For my bridal shower they asked each guest to bring a favorite recipe to share.
 It could be anything; desserts, main dishes, sides, family secrets, etc…!
 I am so grateful they did this as I now have a bunch of family favorite recipes to discover.
-When the recipe from my Abuelita came in the mail I was super excited!
+When the recipe for these flautas came in from my Abuelita I was over the moon!
 Everything is in her head, nothing is written down and all her dishes are AMAZING!
 I couldn’t believe how easy it was; except… there weren’t any measurements.
 Of course!
 So I apologize in advance that there are no exact measurements but that will allow you to play around with how much you like.
 I have had the pleasure of eating these on multiple occasions but I don’t get to see her often so I am happy that I can make these any time, share them with my family, and think of her.

 Makes 10 – 12 flautas.

 - 10 – 12 flour tortillas

 - Corn oil